-(C) Submit passing scores on a pedagogy licensure examination approved by the board in the new grade level; or

-(4) Possess a valid National Board Certification in the new field; or

-(3) Possess an Advanced License in one field and submit one of the following:

-- (A) The equivalent of a content major in the new field; or - (B) Passing score for the subject area test in the new field; and - (C) The grade level(s) of the new license field(s) must be the same as the existing license level(s) unless the applicant submits verification as outlined in 8-54-9.5 (2) A - D for the new level(s).

-(b) Adding [∞]school librarian["], reading specialist, and literacy specialist, and early childhood education as a field shall be subject to the provisions of (a)(1) of this subsection.

-(c) Upon submittal of appropriate documentation of the method selected by the licensee and receipt of the required fees, and subject to meeting all requirements, the board will add the new field to the license.
+- license grade level span under a Hawai'i Standard License or its equivalent in another state; or - (C) Submit passing scores on a pedagogy licensure examination approved by the board in the new grade level; or - (D) Submit verification of previous completion of a state approved educator preparation program in the same license grade level as the new field; or - (3) Possess an Advanced License in one field and submit one of the following: - (A) The equivalent of a content major in the new field; or - (B) Passing score for the subject area test in the new field; and - (C) The grade level(s) of the new license field(s) must be the same as the existing license level(s) unless the applicant submits verification as outlined in 8-54-9.5 (2) A - D for the new level(s). - (b) Adding school librarian, reading specialist, literacy specialist, and early childhood education as a field shall be subject to the provisions of (a)(1) of this subsection. - (c) Upon submittal of appropriate documentation of the method selected by the licensee and receipt of the required fees, and subject to meeting all requirements, the board will add the new field to the license.
 The licensee's license will include the new teaching field and be subject to the same expiration date for renewal of the current license.
-[Eff 7/1/01; am and comp 12/20/01; am and comp 8/13/04; am and comp 11/9/07; am and comp 10/27/11; am and ren §8-54-9.5 10/30/14 (Auth: HRS §302A-802-803) (Imp: HRS §§302A-801 to -808)

-\$8-54-9.6 Limited duty special permit. (a) Up to but no later than August 31, 2015, the The board may grant a limited duty special permit to an instructor individual employed by a public school where instruction is conducted primarily in the Ni'ihau dialect medium of Hawaiian or Hawaiian Knowledge based schools provided the individual submits the following documentation to the board:
+[Eff 7/1/01; am and comp 12/20/01; am and comp 8/13/04; am and comp 11/9/07; am and comp 10/27/11; am and ren \$8-54-9.5 10/30/14; am SEP 05/019] (Auth: HRS §302A-802-803) (Imp: HRS §\$302A-801 to -808) - §8-54-9.6 Limited duty special permit. (a) The board may grant a limited duty special permit to an individual employed by a public school where instruction is conducted primarily in the medium of Hawaiian or Hawaiian Knowledge based schools provided the individual submits the following documentation to the board:

-(1) Holds the minimum of a high school diploma;

-- (2) Is assessed as proficient in the Hawaiian language by the Office of Hawaiian Education in collaboration with a Hawaiian Language Immersion educator preparation program; - (3) Completes thirty (30) hours of induction by the Office of Hawaiian Education in collaboration with a Hawaiian Language Immersion educator preparation program; - (4) Submits a cultural growth plan on how the individual will obtain licensure, to be monitored annually by the Office of Hawaiian Education in collaboration with a Hawaiian Language Immersion educator preparation program; - (5) Meets the Professional Fitness requirements; - (6) Pays the fee to practice the profession of teaching.
+- (1) Holds the minimum of a high school diploma; - (2) Is assessed as proficient in the Hawaiian language by the Office of Hawaiian Education in collaboration with a Hawaiian Language Immersion educator preparation program; - (3) Completes thirty (30) hours of induction by the Office of Hawaiian Education in collaboration with a Hawaiian Language Immersion educator preparation program; - (4) Submits a cultural growth plan on how the individual will obtain licensure, to be monitored annually by the Office of Hawaiian Education in collaboration with a Hawaiian Language Immersion educator preparation program; - (5) Meets the Professional Fitness requirements; - (6) Pays the fee to practice the profession of teaching.

-Limited duty special permits for Hawaiian education shall be renewable once for an additional five (5) years provided that the individual continues to meet the permit criteria.
+Limited duty special permits for Hawaiian education shall be issued one year at a time for a term of five years and shall be renewable once for an additional five (5) years, issued one year at a time, provided that the individual continues to meet the permit criteria.